wri/carbon-budget/readme.md

 ## Global forest carbon flux model

 ### Purpose and scope
-This model maps gross annual greenhouse gas emissions from forests, gross carbon removals (sequestration) by forests, and the difference between them (net flux), all between 2001 and 2021.
+This model maps gross greenhouse gas emissions from forests, gross carbon removals (sequestration) by forests, and the difference between them (net flux), all between 2001 and 2021.
-Gross emissions includes CO2, NH4, and N20 and all carbon pools (abovegroung biomass, belowground biomass, dead wood, litter, and soil), and gross removals includes removals into aboveground and belowground biomass carbon.
+Gross emissions includes CO2, NH4, and N20 and all carbon pools (aboveground biomass, belowground biomass, dead wood, litter, and soil), and gross removals includes removals into aboveground and belowground biomass carbon.
-Although the model is run for all tree canopy densities (per Hansen et al. 2013), it is most relevant to pixels with canopy density >30% in 2000 or pixels which subsequently had tree cover gain (per Hansen et al. 2013).
+Although the model is run for all tree canopy densities in 2000 (per Hansen et al. 2013), it is most relevant to pixels with canopy density >30% in 2000 or pixels which subsequently had tree cover gain (per Hansen et al. 2013).
-It covers planted forests in most of the world, mangroves, and non-mangrove natural forests, and excludes palm oil plantations that existed more than 20 years ago.
+It covers planted forests in most of the world, mangroves, and non-mangrove natural forests, and excludes palm oil plantations that existed more than 20 years ago in Indonesia.
 It essentially spatially applies IPCC national greenhouse gas inventory rules (2016 guidelines) for forests.
-It covers only forests converting to non-forests, non-forests converted to forests and forests remaining forests (no other land use transitions).
+It covers only forests converted to non-forests, non-forests converted to forests and forests remaining forests (no other land use transitions).
 The model is described and published in Harris et al. (2021) Nature Climate Change "Global maps of twenty-first century forest carbon fluxes" (https://www.nature.com/articles/s41558-020-00976-6).
 Although the published model covered 2001-2019, the same methods were used to update the model to include 2021.